link Theming Overview

-The default theme includes five swatches that are given letters (a, b, c, d, e) for quick reference.
-To make mapping of color swatches consistent across our widgets, we have followed the convention that swatch "a" is the highest level of visual priority (black in our default theme), "b" is secondary level (blue), "c" is the baseline level (gray) that we use by default in many situations, "d" for an alternate secondary level, and "e" as an accent swatch.
+The default theme includes two swatches that are given letters (a, b) for quick reference.
 Themes may have additional swatches for accent colors or specific situations.
-For example, you could add a new theme swatch "f" that has a red bar and button for use in error situations.
+For example, you could add a new theme swatch "c" that has a red bar and button for use in error situations.

 Most theme changes can be done using ThemeRoller, but it is also fairly simple to manually edit the base swatches in the default theme and/or add additional swatches by editing the theme CSS file.
 Just copy a block of swatch styles, rename the classes with the new swatch letter name, and tweak colors as you see fit.

 link Creating a Custom Theme with ThemeRoller

 The easiest way to create custom themes is with the ThemeRoller tool.
 It allows you to build a theme composed of up to 26 swatches, download the newly created CSS file, and use it in your project.

 link Creating the Theme Swatches